 SNCF: Approved

-EUG – ERTMS Users Group:

-No resources.
-But will have a meeting in may.
+ERTMS Users Group: Is not a registered project openETCS@ITEA2 partner and has no resources.
+But will have a meeting in May 2013.
 There will be the support or contribution discussed.

-ERA:

-No resources.
-But will help with documents and will help with some
+ERA: Is not a registered project openETCS@ITEA2 partner and has no resources.
+But will help with documents and will help with document reviews.

-reviewing.

-CEA:

-will contribute on modeling.
+CEA: Will contribute on modeling.

 DLR: Approved